Education, Health, Livelihoods

 - In 2014-15, the Fossey Fund, along with funding from Partners in Conservation at the Columbus Zoo, completed the building of a Learning Center at the Bisate Primary School in Rwanda, including computers, books and classes for students and the community of 20,000 people who live near the national park.

-- We show conservation-related movies in local villages, attracting about 4,000 people each year, most of who have never seen the gorillas in the park.
+- We show conservation-related movies in local villages, attracting each year about 4,000 people each year, most of whom have never seen the gorillas in the park.
 Fossey Fund staff and local leaders then hold discussions with communities about the importance of wildlife and how to help protect the environment.

-The communities located near gorilla habitat are often impoverished and face many challenges in their daily lives, such as lack of access to health care and clean water, and limited food resources.
+The communities located near gorilla habitat often are impoverished and face many challenges in their daily lives, such as limited food resources and lack of access to health care and clean water.
 When people have to focus on basic survival, this puts additional pressure on the environment, such as using the forests for hunting, firewood, water, or crop land.
 The Fossey Fund has programs targeted at meeting basic needs in these communities, which not only helps people but also supports effective conservation efforts.

 To help address food scarcity and malnutrition, we operate a program aimed at increasing food alternatives through growing new crops with high nutritional value and raising food animals.
 At the same time, this program can reduce human pressures on the animals and plants of the forests, which are quickly being depleted.